Biomedical Engineering

 The core requirements for the Master in Biomedical Engineering encompass approximately 45.0 course credits (most courses carry 3.0 credits each).
 Students who choose the non-thesis option cannot register for thesis or research credits.

-The curriculum includes room for specialization in several areas of biomedical engineering, as well as a concentration in Biomedical Technology Development.
+The curriculum includes room for specializations and concentrations in several areas of biomedical engineering.

 Concentrations